amansingh61/bloom/README.md

 **Send Questions to:** bigscience-contact@googlegroups.com

-**Cite as:** BigScience, _BigScience Language Open-source Open-access Multilingual (BLOOM) Language Model_.
+**Cite as:** BigScience, _BigScience Language Open-science Open-access Multilingual (BLOOM) Language Model_.
 International, May 2021-May 2022

 **Funded by:**